pypa/packaging.python.org/source/tutorial.rst

   python setup.py register

-If you don't have a PyPI account, the wizard will let you choose a username and password.
-A .pypirc file will be created in your home folder. (
+The wizard will ask for your PyPI username and password (or let you create an account).
+A .pypirc file will be created in your home folder.

 Now upload your distributions